DAMP

 es: GOTEO

 Dripping: is when a liquid falls in separate sections or drops.
-In ceramics it is used to describe a method of laying a glaze-base or color onto a ware.
+In pottery it is used to describe a method of laying a glaze-base or color onto a ware.

-Dry Cord is the literal translation of the Spanish “Cuerda Seca” It is a method of making the outlines, of a design, at a lower level than the glaze-base or colors and it can be done in two ways.
+Dry Cord is the literal translation of the Spanish “Cuerda Seca.”
+It is a method of making the outlines of a design on a lower level than the glaze-base or colors and it can be done in two ways.
 The following three sections show examples of how this method can be used.

 The tiles can be bisque or covered with a glaze color or glaze-base.
 The design has been prepared to the size needed and the outlines pounced.
 They are then marked onto the tiles with black charcoal – powder if what you are working on is a light color or white industrial talcum powder if it is dark color or bisque.

 1) The tiles have been prepared with a glaze-base or color and the outlines marked on.
-The outlines are then scraped off, when finished brush off any loose particles and round and clean the edges with a soft brush and water.
-These parts are at a lower level and can be left, so that the color of the bisque is seen or painted with a transparent glaze or a color to accentuate the outlines and the dimensions of the design.
+The outlines are then scraped off.
+When finished brush off any loose particles and round and clean the edges with a soft brush and water.
+These parts are on a lower level and can be left so that the color of the bisque is seen or painted with a transparent glaze or a color to accentuate the outlines and the dimensions of the design.

 Tools needed